lashifrin/ejabberd-modules/openfire-export/trunk/OpenfireExporter/lib/readme-lib.txt

 You can get those files from the original Openfire plugin: userImportExport.jar

-Note: openfire.jar file in this folder must be used if you want to export the private stored info also you will to remove commented lines from 332 to 335 in ExporterXEP227.java class and finally recompile it.
+Note: openfire.jar file in this folder must be used if you want to export the private stored info also you will need to comment out lines 332 up to 335 in ExporterXEP227.java class and finally recompile it.
 Have fun !